-- the model configuration file to use - the name of the script to create - --kind: Currently, three options are available. windows creates a Windows batch (.bat) script that runs all models sequentially, bash creates an equivalent script to run on Linux or macOS, and bsub creates a submission script for a bsub-based high-performance cluster. - --override\file: The file that specifies override groups. - --groups: A semicolon-separated list of override groups to generate scripts for, for example, run1; run2.
-A comma is used to group override groups together into a single model for example, run1, high\costs; run1, low\costs would run the model twice, once applying the run1 and high\costs override groups, and once applying run1 and low\costs.
+- the model configuration file to use - the name of the script to create - --kind: Currently, three options are available. windows creates a Windows batch (.bat) script that runs all models sequentially, bash creates an equivalent script to run on Linux or macOS, bsub creates a submission script for a LSF-based high-performance cluster, and sbatch creates a submission script for a SLURM-based high-performance cluster. - --scenarios: A semicolon-separated list of scenarios (or overrides/combinations of overrides) to generate scripts for, for example, scenario1; scenario2 or override1, override2a; override1, override2b.
+Note that when not using manually defined scenario names, a comma is used to group overrides together into a single model in the above example, override1, override2a would be applied to the first run and override1, override2b be applied to the second run

-A fully-formed command generating a Windows batch script to run a model four times with each of the override groups "run1", "run2", "run3", and "run4":
+A fully-formed command generating a Windows batch script to run a model four times with each of the scenarios "run1", "run2", "run3", and "run4":

+'''

-''' calliope generate_runs model.yaml run_model.bat --kind=windows --override
+calliope generate_runs model.yaml run_model.bat --kind=windows --scenarios "run1;run2; →run3;run4"

-→file=overrides.yaml --groups "run1;run2;run3;run4" '''
+'''